sentinel1909/typescript-react-diary/README.md

-# The TypeScript Diary
+# jeff-mitchell-dev

-## ...and the React Diary
+## my official development web site...built with Parcel, TypeScript and React

-Welcome to my sort of on-line learning diary for my noodling with TypeScript and React.
-As I figure things out, it will be built into this app.
+I've morphed what I previously referred to as the "typescript-learning-diary" into my portfolio site.